Parallels/vagrant-parallels/README.md

 Every provider in Vagrant must introduce a custom box format.
 This provider introduces `parallels` boxes.
 You can download one using this [link](http://download.parallels.com/desktop/vagrant/precise64.box).
-That directory also contains instructions on how to build a box.

 Download the box file, then use vagrant to add the downloaded box using this command.
 Remember to use `bundle exec` before `vagrant` command if you are in development mode

 ```
 $ vagrant box add --provider=parallels precise64 http://download.parallels.com/desktop/vagrant/precise64.box
 ```
-***updated box file to fix mac address regeneration issue #42, precise64 is Ubuntu 12.04.3 LTS (GNU/Linux 3.2.0-57-generic x86_64***

 The box format is basically just the required `metadata.json` file along with a `Vagrantfile` that does default settings for the